itsadityap/Creator-Platform-API/README.md

 A **working api** for creator API platform.
 Created using NodeJS.

-To make it work on your system, clone the repository, then `npm init`.
-Make an .env file and add two varibles `MONGO_DB_URL` and `SECRET` for JWT.
+To make it work on your system, clone the repository, then `npm install`.
+Make an .env file and add two variables `MONGO_DB_URL` and `SECRET` for JWT.

 ### Endpoints
 * ```/api/v1/signup``` - Signup into the Website